jasonsmithio/serverless-eventing/tutorials/pubsub/README.md

 ### Cloud Secret Manager

-Google Cloud recently GA’d [Cloud Secret Manager](https://cloud.google.com/secret-manager/) which gives you the ability to securely store your secrets encrypted in Google Cloud.
+Google Cloud offers a [Cloud Secret Manager](https://cloud.google.com/secret-manager/) which gives you the ability to securely store your secrets encrypted in Google Cloud.
 Remember those four Twitter API keys we had earlier?
 We are going to store them in Google Cloud using the Secret Manager.

 We will go from the Hamburger -> Security -> Secrets.